-Use a desktop computer to download the software from the address in the reference list (1).
+Use a desktop PC computer to download the software from the address in the reference list (1).
 Download the brief user manual for future reference.
 This program works best on a desktop or laptop computer with keyboard.

 You will need a full set of thyroid lab results: TSH, Free T3 and Free T4, because all three are used in calculations.